Private health insurance waiting periods

 Extras cover waiting periods

-Waiting periods for extras cover are decided by the individual health funds, meaning they could vary greatly between insurers.
-Health funds may waive some extras waiting periods to encourage new members to sign up, so keep an eye out for these promotions.
+Waiting periods for extras cover (also known as general treatment or ancillary care) are decided by the individual health funds, meaning they could vary greatly between insurers.
+Health funds may waive some extras waiting periods to encourage new customers to sign up, so keep an eye out for these promotions.

 What are the waiting periods for extras cover?